-- (a) The total floor space of a second dwelling unit may not exceed 150 m, which includes the floor space of all ancillary buildings. - (b) A second dwelling must be constructed in a style that does not detract from the architecture of the main dwelling house. - (c) A second dwelling that is a separate structure to a dwelling house may not exceed a height of 6 metres from the base to the top of the roof. - (d) A second dwelling may not be alienated by means of sectional title within any type of single residential zone. - (e) A second dwelling that is contained within the same building as a dwelling house must be designed so that the building appears to be a single dwelling house; both units may have a ground floor, or one unit may be on the ground floor and the other unit above. - (f) The existence of a second dwelling may not in itself be sufficient reason for the Municipality to grant an application in terms of planning law to subdivide the land unit containing the dwelling units. - (g) The construction of a second dwelling may be subject to the Municipality's municipal services department certifying that adequate services network capacity is available to serve the needs of the second dwelling.
+- (a) The total floor space of a second dwelling unit may not exceed 150 m2, which includes the floor space of all ancillary buildings. - (b) A second dwelling must be constructed in a style that is similar to the architecture of the main dwelling house. - (c) A second dwelling that is a separate structure to a dwelling house may not exceed a height of 6,5 metres to the top of the roof. - (d) A second dwelling that is contained within the same building as a dwelling house must be designed so that the building appears to be a single dwelling house; both units may have a ground floor, or one unit may be on the ground floor and the other unit above. - (e) The existence of a second dwelling may not in itself be sufficient reason for the Municipality to grant an application in terms of planning law to subdivide the land unit containing the dwelling units.

+(f) The construction of a second dwelling may be subject to the Municipality's municipal services department certifying that adequate services network capacity is available to serve the needs of the second dwelling.